microsoft/fluentui/packages/react-spinbutton/Spec.md

 Fluent UI v8 (Fabric) ships a `SpinButton` control.
 This control supports directly typing values into the input field, stepping via step buttons, clamping values in a min-max range and suffixes on the displayed value.
 The control also supports variants like including an icon in the label, label positioning and styling overrides. `SpinButton` has RTL support and implements the correct ARIA attributes for proper accessibility support.

+One interesting aspect of `SpinButton` in v8 is that the `value` prop (the prop that dictacts the actual current value of the control) is a string but `min`, `max` and `step` are all numbers.
+This is in keeping with `<input type="number">` where the `value` attribute is also a string but it feels odd for a React component that works with numeric values to take in a string `value` prop.

+The choice to type `value` as string seems to complicate scenarios that involve custom formatting as `value` can either be a "raw value" (e.g., `1`, `2.2`, `100`) or a "formatted value" (e.g., "12 pt", "2.54cm").
+[This is a Codepen example of how to apply a suffix in v8](https://codepen.io/seanms/pen/NWadoWj).
+Because the value is a string it must be parsed with user-supplied functions and internal `SpinButton` logic like clamping the value between `min` and `max` must be reimplemented by users.

+v8 supports an optional icon that appears before the label.
+None of the other v8 input controls support adding an icon next to the label as part of the component API so this feature will be omitted from this proposed API.
+This can be achieved by aligning an icon with the control or perhaps by updating the vNext `Label` component to support icons.

 #### Props

 Props not directly related to `SpinButton` functionality omitted for brevity.
 [See the complete implementation list](https://developer.microsoft.com/en-us/fluentui#/controls/web/spinbutton#implementation) all props.